Skip to main content

 MLflow experiments don’t work in Git folders with DBR 14.x or lower versions.

-Can I create an MLflow experiment in a repo?
+Can I create an MLflow experiment in a Git folder?

 There are two types of MLflow experiments: workspace and notebook.
 For details on the two types of MLflow experiments, see Organize training runs with MLflow experiments.

-You can create notebook experiments in a Databricks Git folder.
+• Notebook experiments: You can create notebook experiments in a Databricks Git folder.
 If you check your notebook into source control as an .ipynb file, you can log MLflow runs to an automatically created and associated MLflow experiment.
-For more details, read about creating notebook experiments.
+However, the experiment and the associated runs are not checked into source control.
+To learn more, see creating notebook experiments.

 Prevent data loss in MLflow experiments